Home / Career Guides / Paramedic

 How much do paramedics make?

 Paramedic salaries will vary by experience, industry, education, location, and organization size.
-Particular elements that influence their compensation include the level of emergency medical skills, years in the field, additional certifications, and the type of emergency medical services organization they work for.
+The level of emergency medical skills, years in the field, additional certifications, and the type of emergency medical services organization they work for can also influence their compensation.

 Highest paying industries